tc39/notes/meetings/2017-03/mar-23.md

 WH: Super accurate time keeping runs into issues with relativity, etc. It becomes very tricky to keep track of "absolute" time beyond millisecond precision.

-MJ: There are plenty of scientific applications that care about nanoseconds in the data itself.
+MAJ: There are plenty of scientific applications that care about nanoseconds in the data itself.

 ### Slide: Local Time: Saturday, April 9, 2016, 9:11 AM